alexisfonte/flex-quote-admin/README.md

 ## Acknowledgements

-This project was created as a pitch for [Corporate Ligthing and Audio](https://www.corplighting.com/), a New Orleans based live event production company.
+This project was created as a pitch for [Corporate Lighting and Audio](https://www.corplighting.com/), a New Orleans based live event production company.
 In collabaration with the UX designer at Poola Marketing, it has since been styled to align with their brand identity.
 You can view their rental site [here](https://rentals.corplighting.com/).

 All inventory data is pulled from the Corporate Lighting Flex5 database, and any features that would affect their inventory directly has been disabled to protect their data.